 In this tutorial, we will show you how to install Brave Browser on CentOS 8.
-For those of you who didn’t know, The brave browser is a free and open-source browser. it’s Fast, speed, security, and privacy by blocking trackers and still based on chromium so you have all the extension and features you might be looking for.
+For those of you who didn’t know, The brave browser is a free and open-source browser. it’s Fast, speedy, secure, and private by blocking trackers and still based on chromium so you have all the extensions and features you might be looking for.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of the Brave Browser on CentOS 8.
+I will show you the step-by-step installation of the Brave Browser on CentOS 8.

 Install Brave Browser on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.